Are you are a homeowner looking to save money on a DIY plastering project, or an experienced tradesman looking to extend your skills?

 All materials will be included in the cost you pay.

 Please note that you are likely to get messy, so consider wearing appropriate clothing.
-You will be working within a practical environment so steel-capped safety shoes must be worn in the workshop at all times.
+You will be working within a practical environment so safety shoes must be worn in the workshop at all times.

 You could consider studying:

 Young plasterer Brad Peters loves his apprenticeship with Horbury Building Systems and is looking forward to getting a trade under his belt.
 Brad, who is 16 and studying for his level 2 plastering qualification via Derby College, has described both his job and his college course as “brilliant.”
 Now just over six months into his apprenticeship, he is gaining valuable on the job experience alongside Horbury plasterer Paul Coward on a range of commercial contracts.
 Brad, who is from South Wingfield, wasn’t sure what to do when he first left school but the idea of learning a trade strongly appealed to him.
 After hearing about Rotherham-based Horbury through a friend of his sister, he contacted the national construction group directly and grasped the opportunity to train as a plasterer.
 Under Paul’s expert supervision, Brad is currently working on the plastering elements of a new student accommodation block in Coventry and has previously assisted Paul on commercial contracts in Sheffield, Huddersfield, Rochdale and Hull.
 Brad’s apprenticeship also marks the beginning of a great relationship between Derby College and Horbury, with the company looking to take on more apprentices via the college over the next 12 months